segmentio/segment-docs/src/connections/reverse-etl/setup.md

 2. Click **SQL Editor** as your modeling method.
 (Segment will add more modeling methods in the future.)
 3. Enter the SQL query that’ll define your model.
 Your model is used to map data to your Reverse ETL destination(s).
 4. Choose a column to use as the unique identifier for each record in the **Unique Identifier column** field.
-    * The Unique Identifier should be a column with unique values per record to ensure checkpointing works as expected, such as a primary key.
+    * The Unique Identifier should be a column with unique values per record to ensure checkpointing works as expected, like a primary key.
 This column is used to detect new, updated, and deleted records.
 5. Click **Preview** to see a preview the first 10 records for the SQL query.
     * Segment caches preview queries and result sets in the UI, and stores the preview cache at the source level.
 If you make two queries for the same source, Segment returns identical preview results.
 However, during the next synchronization, the latest data will be sent to the connected destinations.
 6. Click **Next**.